 Either course requires you to do our brief safety training session, after which time you are free to enjoy the tree tops.
 For the Children’s Course, the round journey takes 80 minutes and 2 hours for the Grand Course.

 Closed toe shoes that won’t come off, are mandatory.
-Comfortable clothing that is non-restrictive is vital and please prepare your hair, keeping in mind you’ll be wearing a helmet.
+Comfortable clothing that is non-restrictive and can be worn with a rock climbing harness is vital and please prepare your hair, keeping in mind you’ll be wearing a helmet.
 We strongly recommend long pants for the zip-line landings.

 Yourself, your adventurous spirit, and your water bottle.
 We have fresh drinking water available, as well a café for snacks, hot and cold drinks.
 You can also keep your personal belongings safe in a paid locker and the option to purchase one of our TreeClimb shoulder bags if you want to keep your possessions close.

 Being out in the elements, we do expect occasional bursts of extreme weather.
 These may include periods of lightning or extremely high winds.
 If in these extreme events the park may need to be closed for that period.
 In this instance if your session is affected, we will offer you a FREE pass to come back and enjoy your climb once the weather has cleared.